 When will I register for my fall courses?

 First-Year Students (Freshmen): In the first week of May, we will mail a postcard to each student who has paid the enrollment deposit.
 The postcard will direct you to an online link to the Freshman Course Selection Survey.
-Set aside an hour to complete it, by May 17, 2013.
+Set aside an hour to complete it.
 Your responses to the questions in the survey will help us select courses appropriate to your major and/or interest areas.
 In mid-July, we'll send you another postcard to tell you when you may view your fall schedule through your NazNet account.
 As AP and college credit transcripts arrive, your schedule may change, so be sure to check NazNet periodically for changes in courses and class times and locations.

 What will my schedule look like?